daneden/daneden.me/src/blog/2016-08-04-the-weird-wide-web.md

 our place as designers for screens.

 <Image
-  alt="A photo of the interior of the Facebook New York office" src="2016/08/fbny.jpg" caption="Pillars in the Facebook New York office echo a recent trend in web design" />
+  alt="The interior of the Facebook New York office" src="2016/08/fbny.jpg" caption="Pillars in the Facebook New York office echo a recent trend in web design" />